 - 1. All conditions and advice notes detailed on development approval 5.2015.568.1 granted on 3 May 2016 included as Attachment 2 continue to apply to this approval, except as follows: - 1.1.
 Condition 4 of the development approval is as follows: - "4.
 The serviced apartments shall include within the entrance, foyer or lobby of the premises a reception desk which shall be attended by staff during scheduled guest check-ins and check-outs"; - 1.2.
 Condition 5 of the development approval is deleted and replaced as follows: - "5.
-Within 28 days of the issue date of this approval the Management Plan included as Attachment 4 shall be amended, submitted to, and approved by the City, to include the following: - All guests/residents of the Serviced Apartments are subject to a one strike policy, whereby should any unacceptable noise/disturbance/anti-social behaviour be reported and verified by staff, the offending guests/residents shall be required to leave the premises immediately and shall be banned from occupying the premises in the future.
-This information shall be documented and registered with the City of Vincent; - 24 hour contact details of the Serviced Apartments owners, licensed operator and the relevant security company, to be provided to all owners/occupiers of the adjoining residential properties on Harwood Place and made available at all times on the serviced apartment's website; - The two car parking bays accessed from Harwood Place shall be labelled as 'pick up/drop off' bays for use by on-demand transport or buses and shall not be used by guests; - A Code of Conduct detailing the expected behaviour of guests/residents in order to minimise any impact on adjoining residents; - No more than six guests/residents shall be permitted in any Serviced
+Within 28 days of the issue date of this approval the Management Plan included as Attachment 4 be amended, submitted to, and approved by the City, to include the following: - Minimum three night stay for all guests of the serviced apartments; - Each serviced apartment shall be provided with one dedicated parking bay to encourage patrons and/or visitors to use the onsite parking facilities; - Car parking bays accessed from Harwood Place shall be labelled as 'pick up/drop off' bays for use by on-demand transport or buses and shall not be used by guests; and - The contact details for the serviced apartments manager and relevant security firm shall be made available at all times and provided on the serviced apartment's website.
+The contact details shall include a phone number for direct and immediate contact for the serviced apartments manager and relevant security firm and an email address for complaints to be lodged in writing; and - A record of complaints and enquiries logged, and the applicant's response, is to be provided as requested or on a 6 monthly basis to the City of Vincent.